Student Identities Abroad

 As you are making decisions related to study abroad, we encourage you to consider the ways in which you see yourself as a member of multiple diverse and intersecting communities, and the impact this may have on your time abroad.
 This can include more visible identities such as race/ethnicity or age, as well as identities that are less observable such as sexuality, religion, or health.

-It's a good idea to research attitudes and perceptions towards diversity in your program location, and to understand how these viewpoints may differ from what you are used to in the U.S. Once you better understand how your host country may perceive or react to your personal identities, think about how this may impact your study abroad experience.
+It's a good idea to research attitudes and perceptions towards diverse identities in your program location, and to understand how these viewpoints may differ from what you are used to in the U.S. Once you better understand how your host country may perceive or react to your personal identities, think about how this may impact your study abroad experience.

 Diversity Abroad is a great resource for students from many different backgrounds.
 They have information on preparing to go abroad, living abroad, and resources for when you come home.